eclipse-thingweb/node-wot/packages/binding-coap/README.md

 # CoAP Protocol Binding of node-wot

+## Protocol specifier

+The protocol prefix handled by this binding is `coap://` or `coaps://`.

 ## Getting Started

-In the following examples it is shown how to use the CoAP binding of node-wot.
+In the following examples, how to use the CoAP binding of node-wot is shown.

 ### Prerequisites